 INTRODUCING A NEW REGULATOR

 This review has already delivered new legislation - the Water Services Regulator Act - which created the water services regulator ‘Taumata Arowai’.
 This body will oversee and enforce a new drinking water regulatory framework, and have oversight of the management of our wastewater and stormwater networks.
 This is designed to ensure that minimum water standards are met no matter who the supplier.
-This new Crown entity is currently being established, and will become responsible for drinking water regulation when the Water Services Bill is passed, which is expected to be before mid-2021.
+This new Crown entity is currently being established, and will become responsible for drinking water regulation when the Water Services Bill is passed.
+This bill is currently in Select Committee, with their report back to Parliament due 8 June 2021.

 INTRODUCING A NEW SUPPLIER